timofeysie/satisfactory/docs/30 - load topics, pictures and stories.md

 const db = require('./db.json');
 ```

+Without making too many design decisions at this point, lets just create a json file in the same directory as the route files and put just the products in it for now:

+apps\nest-demo\src\app\products\products.json

-In TS land that would be something like this:
+In TS land, there is no require statement, so the import would be something like this:

 ```ts
 import * as productsArray from './products.json';